qrohlf/jsconsole/Readme.md

 The `println` function takes one argument, and will print the argument to the console.
 The argument can be either a string or an HTML node.

+# Useful Documentation

+You may find the following JavaScript features useful:

+- [String.match](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) - allows you to match a string against a regular expression.